Gaurav7109/Data-Analysis-in-indian-an-world-population/README.md

 Datasets is loaded in a SQL workbench.

 Step 3 : SUMMARIZING THE DATASET
-The questions in the question set file ( someFile.txt) have been answered :
+The questions in the question set file (someFile.txt) have been answered.